 What should I look for in a phone?

-There’s a few key points you should be looking for when you’re shopping around for a new phone, most notably;
+There are a few key points you should be looking for when you’re shopping around for a new phone, most notably price, camera, battery life, and performance.
+We’ve broken down the key things you should keep in mind when shopping for a new phone.

 Best phone plans for Android devices